1986

 demolishing a car and taking a TV apart ... it's a bit, er, symbolic."[11]

-It was Peter Care who had the idea for this video and shot the promo in Berlin
+It was Peter Care who had the idea for this video and filmed the promo in Berlin

 just around the corner from Hansa Studios.